matthieusieben/Sedra.framework/README.md

 1. Copy `settings.example.php` to `settings.php` in `site/`.
 2. Adjust all the variables in `settings.php`.
-3. Allow write permission for the HTTP server the `site
+3. Allow write permission for the HTTP server the `site` sub-folders.
-4.	/` sub-folders.
 4. Import `sedra.sql` into your SQL database.

 ## Licence